Capacity Planning Challenges & Solutions for Agencies

 • Can lead to neglecting crucial tasks such as internal projects or administration

 In conclusion, balancing billable and non-billable tasks ensures that an agency is financially healthy while maintaining a healthy work-life culture and sustainable daily operations.
+If you decide to increase billable hours, make sure to track the impact this has on your employees and their work satisfaction.

 Find out more about managing your utilization in crisis times: